barneycarroll/xet/README.md

 const factory = () => value
 ```

-This is useful when writing in a point-free declarative dialect - vritual DOM view templates for example - and want to write functions that can conditionally run setup in the form of the factory.
+This is useful when writing in a point-free declarative dialect - virtual DOM view templates for example - and want to write functions that can conditionally run setup in the form of the factory.